 Replacing Light Fixtures

-Another inexpensive fix is choosing new light fixtures for your bathroom.
-Once again, if you’re just swapping out existing fixtures, you can often do this yourself for a relatively low price.
+New light fixtures for your bathroom require relatively low costs.
+If you’re just swapping out existing fixtures, you can often do this yourself for an affordable price.
 However, moving lights around or adding new ones means you’ll need to hire an electrician.
-Electrician costs can range between $40 and $120 an hour.
+Electrician costs can range between $50 and $200 an hour.
 Electrical work, particularly in an area with so much water around, should be completed by a professional.
 Even general contractors usually employ subcontractors for this job.

 Ventilation